Commentary

 5. Take steps to create a thoughtful and tolerant environment that increases the acceptability of the proposed changes to all stakeholder groups.
 Stakeholder groups should include not only educators, but policymakers, parents, families, and the general public to assist with understanding the rationale behind language variety instruction.
 Past efforts to address language variety have met with resistance when inadequately explained.

-Both the literature review and expert panel findings reviewed in Miciak et al. (2014) present evidence that SELs represent a group whose educational needs should be addressed.
-Overall, the study recommends that teacher capacity should be increased such that teachers can recognize SELs in their classrooms and offer specialized instruction to meet their needs.
+Both the literature review and expert panel findings reviewed in this study present evidence that SELs represent a group whose educational needs should be addressed.
+Overall, the authors recommend that teacher capacity should be increased such that teachers can recognize SELs in their classrooms and offer specialized instruction to meet their needs.
 In order to assist states that may wish to craft legislative and administrative actions to build this teacher capacity, the report concludes with a series of considerations and strategies that may help states or LEAs design effective programs for SELs and create a context for policy success.

 The full study is in Miciak, Jeremy, Cheryl Wilkinson, Celeste Alexander, and Pedro Reyes, “Addressing Language Variety in Educational Settings: Toward a Policy and Research Agenda,” Educational Policy, forthcoming.